NVMtheName/TradeCoverEngine/heroku_deployment.md

 ## Step 1: Required Files for Heroku

-Create these files in your project root:
+You need these files in your project root (most of which I've already created):

 ### Procfile
 ```